Brisbane Roar FC: Ruben Zadkovich era (2024–2025)

 Having finished second last in the ladder, on May 6 the club announced Zadkovich had left the club with immediate effect.

 Zadkovich coached a total of 39 games winning just 8 and departed at a time Roars home crowds were at an all time low.

-Michael Valkanis era (2025 -)
+Michael Valkanis era (2025–present)

-On 7 May 2025, Brisbane Roar unveiled former Socceroo Michael Valkanis as Head Coach with his first game being the Australian Cup playoff vs Wellington Phoenix in Darwin on May 14 resulting in a disappointing performance and 1–0 defeat.
+On 7 May 2025, Brisbane Roar unveiled former Socceroo Michael Valkanis as Head Coach with his first game being an Australian Cup playoff vs Wellington Phoenix in Darwin.
+Unfortunately his debut resulted in a defeat, with a disappointing performance.
+The first half of the season saw Roar perform well despite picking up criticism for their assertive playing style, but the second half of the season was seen as a disappointment with Roar only winning one game after the New Year.
+Roar finished 2nd last for the second consecutive season and scoring fewer goals that the previous year.
+Following the seasons conclusion the Roar responded with a massive player clean out, announcing 15 first team departures.

 Crest and colours

 Orange is Brisbane Roars core colour, reflecting the Dutch heritage of the club.
 Since separation from Queensland Lions the core colours have morphed slightly in to Orange with black shorts and trim (and not the blue) although for the 20th anniversary of the A League Men season Roar in 2024–25, the club announced it would revert to Orange and Blue as a nod to the past.

 The Active Supporters group, The Den, have developed a popular anthem, 'Follow you for ever more', which is sung at most matches paying homage to "the Black and Orange".